jofraley/Hacking_JavaScript/labs/jsapi/cedar_charts/lab.md

 <script src="https://js.arcgis.com/4.11/"></script>
 ```

-4. Change the basemap to Topo, edit the map location, and add a feature layer.
+4. Update the require statement and function definition with "esri/geometry/Extent".
+Change the basemap to Topo, edit the map location, and add a feature layer.
 This layer depicts the US states and includes multiple demographic attributes.

 ```javascript
 var map = new Map({